Sociobioeconomies and conservation finance in the Amazon: Workshop executive analysis

-Share this to
+Share this content

 This document brings together the debates and reflections of the participants of the workshop “Sociobioeconomies and Conservation Finance in the Amazon” held between May 28 and 31, 2025 in Nazaré Paulista, São Paulo, Brazil.